Indiana Cameron and the Temple of Doom

-In his great essay Shooting an Elephant, George Orwell once observed ironically that the whole purpose of the white man in Asia was not to be laughed at by the natives, but as Indiana Jones demonstrates, the white man also likes to be revered and celebrated as a liberator not only by the natives, but by his own people and the world.
+In his great essay ‘Shooting an Elephant’ George Orwell once observed ironically that the whole purpose of the white man in Asia was not to be laughed at by the natives, but as Indiana Jones demonstrates, the white man also likes to be revered and celebrated as a liberator not only by the natives, but by his own people and the world.

 Once again he is preparing to bomb the country that Britain has bombed so often, in order to eliminate the savage and barbaric jihadist group Islamic State, formerly known as the Islamic State of Iraq and Syria (ISIS).

 What has motivated Lord Snooty to launch this crusade?

-‘Stability.
+“Stability.
 Security.
 The peace of mind that comes from being able to get a decent job and provide for your family, in a country that you feel has a good future ahead of it and that treats people fairly.
-In a nutshell, that is what people in Britain want – and what the Government I lead is dedicated to building.’
+In a nutshell, that is what people in Britain want and what the Government I lead is dedicated to building.”

-It’s one of the curious paradoxes of the British interventionist drive, that the countries where Britain hasn’t turned a blind eye are often the ones that are the furthest from ‘true security’, whether in Afghanistan, Iraq or Libya.
-That isn’t a contradiction that interests Cameron, however, because ‘ The creation of an extremist caliphate in the heart of Iraq and extending into Syria is not a problem miles away from home.
+It’s worth noting that the countries where Britain hasn’t turned a blind eye are often the ones that are the furthest from “true security”, whether in Afghanistan, Iraq or Libya.
+That isn’t a contradiction that interests Cameron, however, because “The creation of an extremist caliphate in the heart of Iraq and extending into Syria is not a problem miles away from home.
 Nor is it a problem that should be defined by a war 10 years ago.
-It is our concern here and now.’
+It is our concern here and now.”

 Does this sound like something you’ve heard before?
 It should.
 Because if the wars of the last few years have taught us anything, it’s that we’re always fighting them over there to stop them fighting us over here, even when those who are fighting us over here say that they’re doing it because we’re fighting over there.

-And no sooner has His Lordship committed the country to a generational struggle and another chapter in the forever war than he’s off on another holiday again, in an exemplary demonstration of the determination, courage and tenacity which has enabled us to achieve so many great things in recent years.
+And no sooner has His Lordship committed the country to the next battleground in the forever war than he’s off on another holiday again, showing all the determination, courage and tenacity which has enabled us to achieve so many great things in these last fourteen years.